jhumelsine/jhumelsine.github.io/_posts/2023-10-03-facade-design-pattern.md

 That was only for the Client.
 I’d need to implement pretty much the same set on the Server too.
 My head was spinning.
 I asked if there were any code examples that I could follow to get a sense of what was needed.
 They were still working on code examples for the documentation, but they did have some tests.

 The tests weren’t designed in a _Given/When/Then_ or _Assign/Act/Assert_ structure.
-They were just pages upon pages of code that tried to cover all possible scenario combinations in as few test methods as possible.
+They were just page upon page of code that tried to cover all possible scenario combinations in as few test methods as possible.
 I wanted to curl up in a ball in the corner of my office and whimper.
 In all fairness, this was before most of us had any idea how to design tests properly.

 I returned to his office with the test printouts and a pen.
 We reviewed the test code together.
 We crossed out parts that I didn’t need.
 We circled parts that were needed.